Stiftung Bundeskanzler-Adenauer-Haus

 Is photography allowed?

-Photography policies may vary, so it’s best to check with the museum upon arrival regarding any restrictions.
+Photography policies may vary, so it’s best to check the museum’s guidelines upon arrival.

 Are there guided tours?